scalar-labs/scalar-kubernetes/docs/SetupDatabaseForEKS.md

 #### Autoscaling

 You can autoscale storage in RDS.
-You can also autoscale IOPS and storage to a threshold of your choice if you select `Provisioned IOPS SSD` as the `storage type`.
+You can read more about it [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.StorageTypes.html).
+You can also autoscale IOPS to a threshold of your choice if you select `Provisioned IOPS SSD` as the `storage type`.

 ### Monitoring AWS RDS